-Prerequisite: Completion of Area F or approval of department head.
+Prerequisite: Completion of Area F or permission of instructor.
 The study of the development of theatre from its origins up to the 18th century with emphasis on dramatic theory, playwriting styles, theatrical production styles, physical theatres, and the impact of theatre on society.